-A while ago, I watched a film called “Zimbabwe’s Forgotten Children“.
-What go to me the most was the fact that just 25 cents could make such a profound difference in a child’s life.
+A few years ago, I watched a film called “Zimbabwe’s Forgotten Children“.
+What got to me the most was the fact that just a couple of quarters could make such a profound difference in a child’s life.
 The difference between being able to attend school or not.
 I think of this every time I put a quarter in my shopping cart, hand over a quarter to my kids for the gum machine or accidentally vacuum one up while cleaning my house.

-It is my hope and desire, once the children that I am raising now, (Currently 1 biological son and 4 foster sons . . .
-1 biological son and 2 foster sons have already left the nest . . . yes, 8 boys!) are all independent young men, to return to Zimbabwe where I was born, and to personally care for children there in whatever capacity God sees fit.
+It is my hope and desire, once my sons are all independent young men, to return to Zimbabwe where I was born, and to personally care for children there in whatever capacity God sees fit.

 I am confident that I can ensure that every last penny raised for their children, will go to benefit them.
 Here’s hoping that this is the start of something much bigger than misplaced change.